MEET THE TEAM

-Exhibitions Director Amy Varsek joined the Duluth Art Institute in 2014, after nearly 10 years of experience installing artwork in small galleries.
+Exhibitions Director and Curator Amy Varsek joined the Duluth Art Institute in 2014, after nearly 10 years of experience installing artwork in small galleries.
 She aims to align each artists vision with the strengths and challenges in an exhibition space and looks for artists that evoke emotion through their work.
 As an artist, Varsek prefers drawing with a no.2 pencil and building sculptures with found objects.
 With a degree in biology, her work often represents the living world with a special interest in mammals and anatomy.

 DeArmond comes from a long background of working in the arts and arts administration.
 Upon graduating from UMD in 1971, he worked as a full-time potter in the state of Virginia and then established his own shop and studio in Duluth.
 When the Duluth Art Institute was moving into the Depot, he was hired as the Executive Director, a job he held for eight years.
 From there he took the position of Development Director at KUMD, Duluth Public Radio, on the campus of UMD.
 He finished his career in arts administration as the Executive Director of the Arrowhead Regional Arts Council, a position he held for 30 years.